 - The Enlightened in Ingress can be perceived as a literal example, they are empowered by the Exotic Matter and believed that the Exotic Matter can ascend humanity.
 Of course, they only qualify if you're part of La Résistance; their true villainy is undetermined, as they may yet be right.

 - Nin²-Jump: The Big Bad, Namakura, is a Buddha.

-- YHVH of the Shin Megami Tensei series fits this trope.
+- YHVH fits this trope in the series.
 Despite his transcendent status, his ultimate goal is for all creation to do nothing but pray to him and praise him.
 Unfortunately, the demons (also known as Chaos) are no better.
 Trying to Take a Third Option by siding with humanity demonstrates that Humans Are Bastards.
 Having to choose between several equally unappealing resolutions is a big theme in the series.